Arpita-deb/Bellabeat-fitness-app/README.md

      3. active minutes
      4. sedentary minutes
      5. total minutes asleep
+4. Based on total daily steps taken, the users are grouped into 4 categories -
+   * Sedentary- mean daily steps is less than 5000
+   * lightly active-mean daily steps is between 5000 and 7499
+   * faily active- mean daily steps is 7500 and 9999
+   * very active - mean daily steps is greater than 10000

 4. Identify trends and relationships:
      1. Calories burned: Calories burned is positively related with total steps taken, total distance travelled and total activity minutes.
      2. Sedentary minutes: Sedentary minutes negatively related with total steps,  total distance and lightly active minutes